jmsbutcher/A-demon-in-conways-game-of-life/README.md

 - If you are using Windows 10, you may need to download Anaconda and use **Anaconda Prompt** instead of **Command Prompt** to install Pytorch and also to run the above command.
+- I have had trouble downloading Pytorch on both Windows and Mac.
+Downloading Anaconda seems to have fixed it and allowed me to install Pytorch without errors.

 <br>